Updated September 8

-California Vehicle Code 23103 VC defines the offense of reckless driving as driving with a willful or wanton disregard for the safety of other people or property.
+California Vehicle Code 23103 VC defines the offense of reckless driving as operating a motor vehicle with a willful or wanton disregard for the safety of other people or property.
 This offense is a misdemeanor punishable by up to 90 days in jail, a fine of at least $145.00, and 2 points on the person’s driver’s license.

 23103 VC states that “a person who drives a vehicle upon a highway in willful or wanton disregard for the safety of persons or property is guilty … [and] shall be punished by imprisonment in a county jail for not less than five days nor more than 90 days or by a fine of not less than one hundred forty-five dollars ($145)”

 - driving a car at high speeds through a school zone